 - Dredd in Dredd, very much, and Anderson in the same film becomes one over the course of the story.
 Dredd in Judge Dredd, not so much, because of the actor's Large Ham tendencies.
 Best exemplified with his "I am the Law" Catch Phrase; in the former it's threatening and soft-spoken, in the latter loud and unintelligible.

 - The Good Shepherd: Edward Wilson is almost emotionally dead.
 This was possibly the result of witnessing his father's suicide, but as an adult he's closed off to his wife (whom he doesn't love anyway) and his son, barely has a reaction when his mentor is killed, and even sends his son's lover to her death with no remorse.

 - Mac from The Dresden Files barely talks and when he does it's bare-bones, no nonsense straight talk.
 He's been beaten up and shot and still remains emotionless.
 The only things that seem to bother him are messing with his beer and mentioning whatever "game" he got out of.
 He also appears to have some pretty strong powers that he avoids using.

 - Edilio from Gone.
 He has occasional but effective Not So Stoic moments.

 - Sherlock Holmes.
 He gets shaken up only twice in all of canon, once when he is exposed to a hallucinogenic drug and once when Watson gets shot.
-Definitely when that happens, he breaks down and shows how protective he is towards him.
-Mycroft is this as well.
+(When that happens he really flips out, though.)

 - There's also that moment at the end of "The Six Napoleons," when Lestrade tells him that Scotland Yard is proud of him.
 Watson's narration: "...it seemed to me that he was more nearly moved by the softer human emotions than I had ever seen him."